liatrio/autogov/README.md

 - `--attestations`: Path to pre-downloaded attestation bundles file (required)
 - `--blob-path`: Path to artifact file or directory containing multiple artifacts to verify (optional, calculates SHA256 digest for single files)
-- `--artifact-digest`: SHA256 digest for container image verification (optional, use when image cannot be pulled offline)
+- `--image-digest`: SHA256 digest for container image verification (optional, use when image cannot be pulled offline)
 - `--cert-identity`: Certificate identity (workflow URL with commit SHA) (required)
 - `--cert-issuer`: Certificate issuer (defaults to GitHub Actions)
 - `--trusted-root`: Path to trusted root JSON file (defaults to embedded GitHub trusted root if not provided)